SidiqWaheed/Sales-analysis/README.md

 9. Shipper Name by Shipping Fee: Shipping Company C is currently charging the highest shipping fees, exceeding others by 31%, followed by Company A with a 29% higher fee.
 10. Top 5 Bottom Product Revenue: The top category is beverages, leading the chart with a 35% share, followed by sauces, which have seen a reduction from $110,577 to $69,000.

+### Recommendations

+1. To address this, it is recommended that the company implement targeted advertising and promotional campaigns during this months to boost sales performance.
+2. To incentivize increased engagement and drive higher patronage from other companies.
+It is recommended that Company D be recognized and rewarded for its significant contribution.
+This approach is expected to enhance overall consumer activity and encourage similar levels of engagement from other companies.
+3. To ensure optimal transaction efficiency and customer satisfaction, it is recommended that the company’s payment terminals or machines be maintained in excellent working condition.
+This will help support the predominant payment method and enhance the overall payment experience for consumers.
+4. Conversely, the five products with the lowest sales include dried plums and long grain rice. it is recommended that a further market analysis be conducted.
+This analysis should focus on understanding the factors contributing to their lack of improvement and identify opportunities for enhancement or strategic adjustments.
+5. To capitalize on this success and further drive growth.
+I recommend initiating targeted advertising campaigns in the West and South regions.
+6. Conversely, the five products with the lowest sales include dried plums and long grain rice. it is recommended that a further market analysis be conducted.
+This analysis should focus on understanding the factors contributing to their lack of improvement and identify opportunities for enhancement or strategic adjustments.
+7. I recommend conducting a detailed market analysis of the grains and fruits & vegetables categories, as they currently rank lower compared to beverages, to identify opportunities for growth and improvement.
+8. I recommend that she be recognized for her achievements through an appropriate award and considered for a promotion that reflects her outstanding contributions to the team.
+-It is advisable to implement a structured supervisory plan for Jon, including targeted support and training, to enhance his performance and achieve the team's goals
+9. To optimize shipping costs I recommend focusing on the shipping companies with the lowest fees and exploring ways to improve their service or cost structure.
+10. I recommend conducting a detailed market analysis of the grains and fruits & vegetables categories, as they currently rank lower compared to beverages, to identify opportunities for growth and improvement.